World War II Air Campaign: German Secret Weapons

 U-boats

-The Germans worked feaverishly on improved U-boats, especially after the Allies developed effective anti-submarine tactics and weapons by 1943.
+The German U-boats were vulnerable to air attack.
+As the Allies ectended their air cover, it became virtually impossible to operste on the surface.
+This limited their effectiveness.
+The Germans worked feaverishly on devices such as the snorkle to allow the run their diesel engines uinder water.
+They also worked on improved U-boat types. especially as the llies developed improved anti-submarine tactics and weapons by 1943.
 The Germans also worked on midget sunmarines.
 The Negan was a sunmersible torpedo, but did not prove very effective, The Beaver was a midgit sunmarine.
 The real achievement was the Type-21 U-boat.
 It was the first real submarine with ground-breaking technology.
+They were, however, dangerous to operate because the Germans were going down some dead end solutions to the problem of sloving the range and duration problem.
 The Germans were, however, to build many, in large part because of the strategic bombing camapign.

-An assessment of the German secret weapon program reverals that it failed to play a decisive role in World War II.
-Only the ME-262 jet plane emerged as a potent military weapon and mismanagement of the program, primarily because of Hitler's interference, prevented the plane from having a significant impact.
-Surprisingly it was the American sectret weapon program, the Manhattan Project, that was to succeed in developing a decisive war ending weapon--the atomic bomb.
-In one of the great ironies of history, the NAZIs who wanted desperately to create terrible weapons and had a sciebtific establishment capable of doing so failed.
+An assessment of the extensive German secret weapon program reverals that it failed to play a decisive role in World War II.
+There were a variety of reasons that the NAZIs failed.
+Surely the single most importabt one was Hitler's mismanagment of the weapon's program and fixation on terror and vengence.
+Armament's Minister Speer maintains that there were too many such projects and that they would have been better off concentrating on only a few of the weapons. 【Speer, p.
+467.】 Only the ME-262 jet plane emerged as a potent military weapon and mismanagement of the program, primarily because of Hitler's interference, prevented the plane from having a significant impact.
+He was an firstvunuinterested uinn jets and then after the development of the ME-262, insisted it be used as a light bomber rather than a fighter.
+It was totally unsuited for use as a bomber and perfectly suited to be used as a fighter.
+The huge resources poured into the V-2 project in oparticuklar proved to be an utter waist.
+A potentially vital weapon in the Air War, the Waterfall SAM, was virtually ignored.
+Surprisingly it was the American secret weapon program, the Manhattan Project, that was to succeed in developing a decisive war ending weapon--the atomic bomb.
+In one of the great ironies of history, the NAZIs who wanted desperately to create terrible weapons and had a scientific establishment capable of doing so failed.
 And America, the great power most reluctant to go to war, suceeded in creating a weapon which because of its destructive power ushered in a whole new era--the Atomic Age.
-There were a variety of reasons that the NAZIs failed.

 Early victories